 We also visit the David Shepherd Elephant Orphanage for a guided tour.
 Our guide tells us about the conservation work being carried out here by Game Rangers International and explains how the young elephants at the orphanage are reintegrated into the wild.

-From there we proceed to the Nanzhila Plains area where we follow some interesting tracks through the bush.
+From there we proceed to the Nanzhila Plains area where we follow a few interesting tracks through the bush.
 We visit some of the seasonal waterholes, called dambos, looking out for wildlife.
 Tonight we set up camp along the Cordon Road in the southern part of Kafue.

 End your last day off with sundowners on the deck, then join your safari crew and fellow travellers for a celebratory dinner together.